Top 10 attractions in Reims

 The restaurant Racine and its chef Kazuyuki Tanaka also holds 2 stars thanks to its innovative cuisine that brilliantly mixes Asian inspirations and French haute cuisine.

 Finally, Arnaud Lallement, chef of the Assiette Champenoise, was honored in 2014 with his third star.
-The year before, he was elected cook of the year by the Gault et Millau guide.
+The previous year, he had been voted “Chef of the Year” by the Gault et Millau guide.

-His restaurant is ranked in the top 5 restaurants in the world in 2022.
+In 2022, his restaurant ranks in the top 5 best restaurants in the world.

 Hêtre tortillard au tronc extrêmement singulier.
 Les troncs des faux s'entortillent et créent des sortes de bonzaïs géants

-In addition to its hundred or so parks and gardens, Reims benefits from its close proximity to the surrounding countryside, the champagne vineyards and the Reims Mountain Regional Nature Park, which are accessible without a car, by train or by bicycle.
+In addition to its hundred or so parks and gardens, Reims enjoys close proximity to the surrounding countryside, the Champagne vineyards and the Reims Mountain Regional Nature Park, all of which can be reached without a car, by train or by bike.

 The Coulée verte, a vast green strip crossing the city from northwest to southeast, follows the course of the Vesle and the Aisne-Marne canal.
 It is a very popular recreational area for walkers, joggers and cyclists.

 The Montagne de Reims Regional Nature Park, a mecca for hikers located at the gates of the city, was created in 1976.
-It includes the spectacular site of the Faux de Verzy.
+It includes the spectacular Faux de Verzy site.

 De nombreuses familles profitent des miroirs d'eau installés à l'ombre des arbres dans les basses promenades.
 En arrière plan, la porte de Paris.